-The Policies Map shows the extent of land that is affected by all policies of this local plan that are specific to a particular piece of land, including all of the Allocations policies.
-The Map is provided in a separate document to the Plan itself.
+The Policies Map is provided in a separate document to the Plan itself.
+It shows the extent of land that is affected by all policies of this local plan that are specific to a particular piece of land, including all of the Allocations policies.

-Huntingdonshire Local Plan | Huntingdonshire's Local Plan to 2036: Consultation Draft 2017
+Huntingdonshire Local Plan | Huntingdonshire's Local Plan to 2036: Proposed Submission 2017